tribehired-devs/products-test/README.md

 # Problem

-- Go to app.js.
+- Go to **app.js**.
 You'll find an array of objects called products.
 - Calculate the total sum where the object has valid key => value pairs.
+Don't count empty, null or 0 values.
+- The price in the object is in cents.
+So convert it back to a decimal/currency value.
-- There's a method called totalSumOfProducts.
-Write your logic here.
+- There's a method called **totalSumOfProducts**.
+Write your logic there.

 # Testing

-Once you've satisfied with your code, just run **npm run test**, and it should tell you if your code works.
+Once you're satisfied with your code, just run **npm run test**, and it should tell you if your code works.

 Make sure at least one of the test passes. :)

 # Bonus Problem

-At any given point of time, your backend developer might change the keys returned in the response.
-So instead of name, it could be item_name or title, etc.
+- Each of the products in the array can have a different set of keys.
+Instead of name, price, and category.

+- The object could have keys like item_name, item_price, item_category, and item_warranty_period, etc.

-Implement a method that dynamically checks the key pair values of every object, and calculates the total sum provided it doesn't have any empty fields.
+- write a function that dynamically checks that the object has valid key value pairs, and calculates the total price.

-Note: There will be only 1 integer field returned in the object.
-You can assume that this would be the price.
+- Ignore all objects where the values are empty, blank, 0, null or undefined.